Pacific Data Images: 1980–1987: early years

-PDI's first client was Rede Globo, Brazil's largest TV network.
-This gave PDI the major client they needed to fund the creation of most of its early software.
+Pacific Data Images's first client was Rede Globo, Brazil's largest TV network, owned by Grupo Globo through its current Globo division.
+This gave PDI the major client it needed to fund the creation of most of its early software.
 This also sent PDI into the business of TV motion graphics and logo animation.
 PDI designed some early show openings and other special projects for Rede Globo.
 The software written was also given to Rede Globo and is the only time the in-house software was given to another company.
 The contract ended in the mid-1980s, but Rede Globo continued to use the software until 1989.